SeismoTech/propreye/README.md

 and stores the result in an output directory, preserving folder structure.

-This pluging predefines 2 instances of `PropreyeTask`, `propreyeMain` and `propreyeTest`, expanding emplates at `src/main/templates` and `src/test/templates`, respectivelly .
+This plugin predefines 2 instances of `PropreyeTask`, `propreyeMain` and `propreyeTest`, expanding emplates at `src/main/templates` and `src/test/templates`, respectively.
-The result is stores some where at `build/generated`;
+The result is stored some where at `build/generated`;
-the exact place can be find out with `propreyeMain.outputDirectory` and `propreyeTest.outputDirectory`.
+the exact place can be find out with `propreyeMain.outputDirectory` and `propreyeTest.outputDirectory`, respectively.

 Those tasks assume nothing about the template contents;
-therefore, they are not linked to other (typical) Gradle task.
+therefore, they are not linked to any other Gradle task.
-To be use them to preprocess code, they should be connected with the compilation task.
+To use them to preprocess code, they should be connected with the compilation tasks.
 For instance, to preprocess Java code, you should add the following declarations to your `build.gradle`:
 ```